 With so many beautiful cookies to choose from, you should be set for all of your holiday parties!

 If you are eating paleo, give my friend Erin’s Paleo Cookies a try.
 They are made with almond flour, and are chock full of chocolate chips.
+If you LOVE the taste of coffee flour, try adding more to the cookie dough.
+Increase the coffee flour to 1/2 cup, and decrease the cocoa powder to 1/2 cup.

 Gluten-Free Holiday Cookie Exchange (Rodelle Prize Pack)